 The City of Auburn completed the initial mapping of its storm sewer system in 2003.
 The mapping is maintained in a Geographical Information Systems Database (GIS).
 Detailed information on pipe size, pipe material, direction of flow, inlets, manholes, bridges, box culverts, detention ponds, and headwalls are maintained in the City's GIS database.
-The City is currently working to collect stormwater infrastructure data in new subdivisions utilizing City survey crews.

-In 2011, City survey crews mapped approximately 13.3 miles of stormwater infrastructure.
+The City is currently working to collect stormwater infrastructure data in new subdivisions utilizing City survey crews and outside surveyors.
+In 2012, City survey crews mapped approximately 16.2 miles of stormwater infrastructure.
 GIS files are updated on a regular basis as new work is added or as old work is modified to current standards.
 The latest revisions of the maps can be obtained through the Public Works Department located at 171 North Ross Street.